Qizbech Tughuzhuqo: Military service

-Kizbech was part of the team that designed the Shapsug flag.
+Qizbech was part of the team that designed the Shapsug flag.
 Russia frequently tried to persuade the upper-class Circassians to switch sides, offering them high privileges.
-Kizbech resisted and rejected these offers.
+Qizbech resisted and rejected these offers.
 He punished those who accepted such proposals.

 In a letter dated November 8, 1824, Colonel Matveyev wrote to Major General Vlasov:

 On October 31, the Abzakh held a meeting in the Zhebi River Valley.
 The famous Shapsug knight Kizbech also attended this gathering, where they decided to attack us.
 To carry out this plan, they unanimously agreed that Kizbech would gather raiders in the area from the upper parts of Afipsip to Shebzh.
 The Abzakh living in the Tsafe, Zhebi, Akobish, and Sup valleys are ready.
 They are prepared to march in these days, joining forces with the Shapsugs under Kizbech's command.
 Their numbers reach around 1,000, and they have decided to launch simultaneous attacks on multiple locations.